Skip to Content

 View of a Christmas Market in Prague decorated for the holidays with green lights and Christmas ornaments - things to do in Prague

-14. Eat & Shop The Christmas Markets
+15. Eat & Shop The Prague Christmas Markets

 If you are lucky enough to be in Prague in December, make sure to explore the Christmas markets in Prague that are scattered throughout the city.
 Even pick up some unique Christmas market gifts.

-15. Visit One Of The 280 Museums In Prague
+16. Visit One Of The 280 Museums In Prague

-According to Trip Advisor, there are 280 museums in Prague.
 We jokingly call Prague the city of museums.
-There is a museum for everything beer museum, fantastic illusions, Jewish History, toys, toilets, sex machines, gingerbread, a museum of senses, and 270+ others.
+There is a museum for everything: beer museum, fantastic illusions, Jewish History, toys, toilets, sex machines, KGB museum, gingerbread, a museum of senses, and 270+ others.

 You could spend the whole day museum hopping.
 Some are worthwhile, and others are tourist traps.
 We’ve put together the 11 best museums in Prague to get that number down to something more manageable.